 Property Tax – Property tax is usually an annual or biannual payment to your local city or county, but you prepay the bill as part of your monthly mortgage payment.
 However, most lenders require at least two months prepaid into your escrow account at closing.

-Homeowners Insurance Policy – Your home insurance premium is another annual cost that is required to secure a home loan.
+Homeowners’ Insurance Policy – Your homeowners’ insurance premium is another annual cost that is required to secure a home loan.
 Usually, the total annual bill is paid as part of closing, then you’ll start paying towards the next year’s bill as part of your mortgage bill.

 Title Search and Insurance – The title search ensures you’ll be able to own the property outright and that there are no outstanding liens from other parties.
 Lender’s title insurance protects the lender in case someone else tries to stake a claim on the property.
 You can also purchase owner’s title insurance, which protects you in case any issues arise after you close on the home.

 Transfer Tax – A transfer tax is generally paid to the local municipality to cover the costs of transferring the deed.

 HOA Fees – If your new home is part of a homeowners association, you may be required to pay a transfer fee.
 Your annual assessment may also be required upfront, depending on the specific HOA.

 Mortgage Insurance Fees

 When you pay less than 20% of your home purchase price as part of your down payment, you’re usually required to pay mortgage insurance.
-This is generally assessed as a monthly fee within your mortgage payment, but you may also have some costs at closing.
+Your mortgage insurance premium is generally assessed as a monthly fee within your mortgage payment, but you may also have some costs at closing.

 Upfront Mortgage Insurance Fee – Depending on your loan type and lender, you may have to pay an additional application fee for a loan with mortgage insurance.
 Additionally, some loans require that you pay a one-time fee at the time of closing on top of your annual fee throughout the mortgage.